Graswald-Schaetzle/graswald-schaetzle-website/src/content/pageHome.md

         title: Impact
         content: The days of overpromised IT consulting with no real impact are over.
           Florian brings structure to chaos and momentum to ideas.
-He helps organizations move from ambition to execution – with technology that fits, adapts and stays.
-Because the real value of innovation lies not in what it promises, but in what it sustainably delivers – for today, and for what comes after.
+He helps organizations move from ambition to execution with technology that fits, adapts and stays.
+Because the real value of innovation lies not in what it promises, but in what it sustainably delivers – for today and for what comes after.
   stickySection:
     content: